Graduate support funds

-Cambridge Bursary Scheme - This fund is primarily for undergraduates, but some UK graduate students do qualify.
+Cambridge Bursary Fund - This fund is primarily for undergraduates, but some UK graduate students do qualify.
 It's worth reading through the details.

 Other University Hardship funding for those who find themselves in need of extra financial assistance.
 There is also assistance with medical costs where it is not conveniently or readily obtainable under the NHS.

 The application process will require you to explain why your original sources of finance is no longer available and to discuss this with your Graduate Tutor.
-Awards are made by the Tutorial Committee on the recommendation of the Senior Tutor, to a maximum of £750 per year., but may typically be £250 or £500.
+Awards are made by the Tutorial Committee, to a maximum of £750 per year., but may typically be £250 or £500.

 - Deadlines - You must apply to your College Graduate Tutor at least 14 days before the next Tutorial Committee meeting